matsuro-hadouken/doger/README.md

 docker container prune  - remove all containers
 ```

-_notice: you should stop container before removing his data, otherwise only offline containers data will be removed._
+_notice: you should stop container before removing it's data, otherwise only offline containers data will be removed._

 # Tools documentation: